HIV/AIDS in Africa: History

 Acquired immunodeficiency syndrome (AIDS) is a fatal disease caused by the slow-acting human immunodeficiency virus (HIV).
 The virus multiplies in the body until it causes immune system damage, leading to diseases of the AIDS syndrome.
 HIV emerged in Africa in the 1960s and spread to the United States and Europe the following decade.

 In the 1980s it spread across the globe until it became a pandemic.
 Some areas of the world were already significantly impacted by AIDS, while in others the epidemic was just beginning.
 The virus is transmitted by bodily fluid contact including the exchange of sexual fluids, by blood, from mother to child in the womb, and during delivery or breastfeeding.
 AIDS first was identified in the United States and France in 1981, principally among homosexual men.
-Then in 1982 and 1983, heterosexual Africans also were diagnosed.
+In 1982 and 1983, heterosexual Africans also were diagnosed.

 In the late 1980s, international development agencies regarded AIDS control as a technical medical problem rather than one involving all areas of economic and social life.
 Because public health authorities perceived AIDS to be an urban phenomenon associated with prostitution, they believed that the majority of Africans who lived in "traditional" rural areas would be spared.
 They believed that the heterosexual epidemic could be contained by focusing prevention efforts on persuading the so-called core transmitters—people such as sex workers and truck drivers, known to have multiple sex partners—to use condoms.
-These factors retarded prevention campaigns in many countries for more than a decade.
+These factors hindered prevention campaigns in many countries for more than a decade.

 Although many governments in Sub-Saharan Africa denied that there was a problem for years, they have now begun to work toward solutions.